engineersftw/gitwiki/04_record_screen_capture/README.md

-# Basic - Record Screen Capture
+# Intermediate - Record Screen Capture

 ## Introduction

 When the speaker is using a Mac, you can easily record their screen activities.
 This way, you get very sharp and high quality recording.
+This option is rather intrusive.
+So only do this if you meet the speaker earlier and make the arrangements before the start of his talk.

 ## Steps
 1. Start QuickTime Player